A guide to graduate scholarships

 Make sure you understand your own research proposal fully, especially for the Gates scholarship, as you can (and likely will) be questioned on it in interiew.

 My only real regret is that I didn't include any images or plots in my proposal, although I didn't really have the space for it.
 Two pages is not much space once you get started.
+You can check out mine here, although this is again for my own project in a very particular field, so expectations will vary.

 + Part 5: Your letters of reference